AbiosGaming/go-sdk-v2/README.md

 application uses the same instance of the SDK.

 # <a name="errors"></a>Errors
-Errors returned from the SDK is **_not_** of type `error` but instead a pointer to a struct corresponding to the JSON returned from the endpoint when an error occurs.
-See [official documentation](https://docs.abiosgaming.com/v2/reference#errors).

-If no errors are returned type will be `<nil>`.
+Errors returned from the SDK are of type `error`.
+When and error is returned from the API they will be of type `structs.ErrorStruct` (See [here](https://docs.abiosgaming.com/v2/reference#errors), otherwise they will just be forwarded as-is from the standard library.

-The ErrorStruct implements the `Stringer` interface.
+The ErrorStruct implements the `Stringer` interface as well as the `error` interface.

-Errors of type `error` will be forwarded to your application in the form of an ErrorStruct.
-The `ErrorCode` will then be equal to 0 and the `Error` will specify that is is an application error (rather than a client or server error).

 # Endpoints
 For each endpoint in the /v2/ API you can expect to find a corresponding method implemented